10 Facts About Flying That You Didn’t Know About

 With airlines squishing more flights on each aircraft, the crew has to do their best to maintain a clean plane on turn arounds and through the day.

-Some airlines pay cleaners to come on board on turn arounds and clean the cabin, others don’t and the cleaners only come at night when the aircraft is put to sleep and won’t be used until the next day.
+Some airlines pay cleaners to come on board on turn arounds and clean the cabin, others don’t.
+The cleaners only come at night when the aircraft is put to sleep and won’t be used until the next day.

 Cleaners also have to be quick while cleaning the cabin.
-Some wipe the tray tables with a disinfectant spray and take the rubbish our of the seat pockets.
-Others clean the toilets and use the same spray on the surfaces of the toilet.
+Some wipe the tray tables with a disinfectant spray and take the rubbish out of the seat pockets.
+Others clean the toilets and use the same spray on the surfaces of the tray tables.
 Finally, someone hovers the floor of the cabin.

 Every few weeks/ months the aircraft will be taken into the hangar and get a deep clean – both outside and inside.
 But all the other days, they just get a quick wipe.
 Which means that everything you touch is pretty dirty – especially the toilets.